FASHION WEEK RECAP

 ‘CATIVATION’ by Nuno Gama, is a collection that shows the beauty of nature and the reflection of the impact that humans have on the earth.
 It was not a seated fashion show, we could explore the surroundings of the area where the models were positioned like in an art gallery.
 There was also a live performance and the music intensified the experience.

 The IMAUVE capsule collection stands for comfortable, sophisticated pieces using natural fabrics that create a flowing silhouette.
-On this seasons runway IMAUVE based her collection on two selections of bright colours: bright pink, orange, lime green and neutral colours: ivory, tan and black.
-Just like last year I had a conversation with the founder and creative director of IMAUVE: Inês de Oliveira.
-She told me she was inspired by an Mexican masterpiece of modern architecture Casa Luis Barragán.
+On this season’s runway IMAUVE based her collection on two selections of bright colors: bright pink, orange, lime green, and neutral colors: ivory, tan and black.
+Just like last year, I had a conversation with the founder and creative director of IMAUVE: Inês de Oliveira.
+She told me she was inspired by a Mexican masterpiece of modern architecture Casa Luis Barragán.

-I HATE PEOPLE BUT I LOVE YOU- is a collection by João Magalhães and explores the future connection between man, nature and machine that question it’s boundaries.
+I HATE PEOPLE BUT I LOVE YOU- is a collection by João Magalhães and explores the future connection between man, nature, and machines that question its boundaries.
 He was inspired by the vision of Donna Haraway’s Cyborg Manifesto.
 The collection looks very millennial with holographic and vinyl pieces and funky accessories such as a mouthpiece and a phone chain.

 Last year Olga Noronha had an extraordinary show where dancers presented her work with an entertaining performance.
 This season Olga Noronha exhibited important pieces of her collection ODE (2016) at COLETIVO 284.
 These beautiful gold sculptural works re-imagine the human body.
 The models wore various headpieces.
 It looked really royal glamorous.